ThendoRavi/common-grounds-app/README.md

 ## Environment Variables

 The project utilizes a `.env` file for local testing that contains necessary secrets and environment variables.
-For security reasons, this `.env` file will be provided separately through a Moodle submission.
-After cloning the repository, download the `.env` file from Moodle and place it in the root directory of the project.
+Please contact me further for access.

 ---